fetchai/tools-pocketbook/README.md

 pocketbook -n devnet list
 ```

 The example above is querying the `devnet` network.
+If you do not specify a network, `mainnet` will be used.

 ## Adding addresses